mito-ds/every-feature-everywhere-all-at-once/Demos/end-to-end-scheduling/README.md

 # Scheduling Demo

 #### Demo Overview
 This demo shows how to use Mito's scheduling functionality.
-The mean feature meant to be demonstrated is the scheduling functionality, so the core functionality on display is meant to be simple.
+Because this demo is intended to demonstrate Mito's scheduling functionality, the rest of the Mito workflow is simple.

 - Import a CSV
 - Create a pivot table